w3c/mathml-docs/minimal-intent-core.md

 "log" and "ln" maybe should be lumped in here.
 They are a little different in that $\log_n x$ (subscripted log) is particular to "log".

-Note: AT should know that a trig function raised to a "-1" power should have special speech such as $sin^{-1} x$ might be spoken as "inverse sin of x".
+Note: AT should know that a trig function raised to a "-1" power should have special speech such as $sin^{-1} x$ might be spoken as "inverse sine of x", "arc sine of x", or "sine inverse of x".
 Actually, this might apply to all function names.
 Knowing what is a function name requires software to use U+2061 (invisible function application).

-This list might be increased because things like "gcd" and "lcm" should be spelled out;  AT needs to know that.
+This list of known functions might need to be increased because things like "gcd" and "lcm" should be spelled out;  AT needs to know that.
 That argues either they become part of core or they require an intent name and that name is `g-c-d` and `l-c-m`.
 The latter is ugly, but does fit with how things should be named (they should be understandable given the names used).

 ## Large Operators
 As indicated in the list of known tags, `munder`, `mover`, `munderover`, `msub`, `msup`, and `msubsup` should have special speech when the base is a large operator (listed in operator dictionary or specified on an `mo` base).
 In English, these would typically spoken as  "... from ... to ... of ...".